Danish Defence Estates and Infrastructure Organisation

-The Danish Ministry of Defence Estate Agency (MDEA) (Forsvarsministeriets Ejendomsstyrelse/FES), is a Level.I authority, directly under the Danish Ministry of Defence.
-It was created in 2014 after the Construction and Establishments Service was reorganized, due to the Defence Agreement 2013-17.
+The Danish Estate Command (Etablissement- og Terrænkommandoen; ETK), directly under the Chief of Defence.
+It was created in 2025 after the Danish Ministry of Defence Estate Agency (Forsvarsministeriets Ejendomsstyrelse) was reorganized, due to the Defence Agreement 2024–2033.

 Organization

-DDEO holds the authority that handles all construction and building projects for all other authorities under the Danish Ministry of Defence.
+The Estate Command holds the authority that handles all construction and building projects for all other authorities under the Danish Ministry of Defence.
 It does not actually do the building itself, but rather is the project manager and works out all the plans on how it should be done and who should do it.

-The DDEO is also responsible for such things as property assessments, selling and buying property, legal consultation, preservations, energy, environmental issues.
+The Estate Command is also responsible for such things as property assessments, selling and buying property, legal consultation, preservations, energy, environmental issues.

 It also administrates the Danish Defence's 700 rental properties.